osamaasyedd/Machine-Learning/README.md

 # Machine-Learning
-A ML based project in which we Pre-Processed the data and then processed it with different techniques.
+A ML based project in which we Pre-Processed the data and then trained it with different techniques.